thunder/sampler/README.md

 ## Usage

-Do not use the commands on aproduction system! it might slow your system down.
+Do not use the commands on a production system!
+It might slow your system down.

 In your docroot call either: